mikeraab/docker101/Participant-Guide.md

 > *Notice how you can Stop and Remove the container, directly from the UI*

 Feel free to Stop and Remove the container.
 We are done with this part of the HOL.
-***

 <img src=images/008-stop-container.png />
 ***
 ## Build Your Own Image

 About DockerFiles

-A Dockerfile is a recipe that starts with a base image (typically a thin Linux OS distribution such as Alpine Linux), and then layers on an app and configuration.
+A Dockerfile is a recipe that starts with a base image, typically a thin Linux OS distribution such as Alpine Linux, and then layers on an app and configuration.
 [According to Docker](https://docs.docker.com/engine/reference/builder/):

-*A Dockerfile is a text document that contains all the commands a user could call on the command line to assemble an image.
-Using docker build users can create an automated build that executes several command-line instructions in succession.*
+*"Dockerfile is a text document that contains all the commands a user could call on the command line to assemble an image.
+Using docker build users can create an automated build that executes several command-line instructions in succession."*

 **Build the Docker image**